-State State Updates Alabama Health Homes Alabama's Health Homes State Plan Amendment is under review by CMS.
-Target population includes individuals with two chronic conditions, one and at risk for another or SMI: all conditions in statute except BMI over 25; other chronic conditions include transplants, CVD, cancer, COPD, sickle cell anemia, HIV.
-(Source: Integrated Care Resource Center) Arizona Currently Operating Medicaid Managed LTSS Program Arizona Under Medicaid Section 1115 waiver authority, Arizona Health Care Cost Containment System (AHCCCS) provides health care services through a prepaid, capitated managed care delivery model that operates statewide for both Medicaid State plan groups as well as demonstration expansion groups.
+State State Updates Alabama Health Homes CMS approved the Agency's request to implement its proposed health homes program.
+Under this program, the state will implement comprehensive care management in four networks.
+CMS approval allows the state to draw down 90% FMAP for a two-year period between July 1, 2012, and June 30, 2014.
+Target population includes individuals with two chronic conditions, one and at risk for another or SMI, i.e., all the conditions listed in §2703 of the ACA, except BMI over 25.
+Other chronic conditions include transplants.
+CVD, cancer, COPD, sickle cell anemia, HIV.
+(Source: Alabama Medicaid Agency News, May 7, 2013; Approved Health Homes State Plan Amendment (Approved 4/ 9/ 2013)) Arizona Currently Operating Medicaid Managed LTSS Program Under Medicaid §1115 waiver authority, Arizona Health Care Cost Containment System (AHCCCS) provides health care services through a prepaid, capitated managed care delivery model that operates statewide for both Medicaid State Plan groups as well as demonstration expansion groups.
 The goal of the demonstration is to provide organized and coordinated health care for both acute and long-term care that includes pre-established provider networks and payment arrangements, administrative and clinical systems for utilization review, quality improvement, patient and provider services, and management of health services.
-Beneficiaries receiving long-term care services receive additional benefits that would not otherwise be provided through the Medicaid State plan.
-(Source: Medicaid.gov) State Website on AHCCCS Fact Sheet Current Approval Document (4/6/2012) Rate reductions were instituted for the 2011-2012 contract year for virtually all institutional and non-institutional services covered under AHCCCS.
-The State released (8/10/2012) final rule of the AHCCCS to maintain reimbursement reductions for inpatient and outpatient hospital services covered through the AHCCCS program that were instituted last contract year (October 1, 2011 through September 30, 2012) and to eliminate adjustments to those rates based on inflation.
-(Source: BNA Register, August 17, 2012) The State recently submitted (11/9/2012) amendment to its 1115 Waiver to extend The State recently submitted (11/9/2012) amendment to its 1115 Waiver to extend the State's authority (1) to provide Medicaid coverage to adults without dependent children with incomes between 0% and 100% of the Federal Poverty Level ("Childless Adults") for the entire period of its Demonstration, and (2) to obtain the enhanced federal medical assistance percentage (FMAP) for Childless Adults beginning January 1, 2014.
+Beneficiaries receiving long-term care services receive additional benefits that would not otherwise be provided through the Medicaid State Plan.
+(Source: Medicaid.gov) State Website on AHCCCS Fact Sheet Current Approval Document (4/ 6/ 2012) Rate reductions were instituted for the 2011-2012 contract year for virtually all institutional and non-institutional services covered under AHCCCS.
+The state released (8/ 10/ 2012) final rule of the AHCCCS to maintain reimbursement reductions for inpatient and outpatient hospital services covered through the AHCCCS program that were instituted last contract year (October 1, 2011 through September 30, 2012) and to eliminate adjustments to those rates based on inflation.
+(Source: BNA Register, August 17, 2012) The state recently submitted (11/9/2012) amendment to its 1115 Waiver to extend the state authority (1) to provide Medicaid coverage to adults without dependent children with incomes between 0% and 100% of the Federal Poverty Level ("Childless Adults") for the entire period of its Demonstration, and (2) to obtain the enhanced federal medical assistance percentage (FMAP) for Childless Adults beginning January 1, 2014.
 No changes to the benefit package or to the current cost sharing requirements are being proposed through this amendment.
-Application for amendment (11/9/2012)
+Application for Amendment (11/9/2012) State Demonstration to Integrate Care for Dual Eligible Individuals (Withdrawn) On April 10, AHCCCS Director Thomas Betlach submitted a letter withdrawing the state's proposal to participate in the CMS Capitated Financial Alignment